 In 2019, his second feature documentary Per quello che sono, on the final years in the life of the Italian poet Gabriele D’Annunzio, is completed.

-Currently he is working on the production of his 3rd feature film Purché sia fuori dal mondo.
+Currently he is working on the post production of his 3rd feature film Purché sia fuori dal mondo.